 - Fill and stack the cake layers with the coffee buttercream.

-Assembling the coffee-flavored cake layers
+Assembling and decorating the cake layers

 - Give the stacked cake layers a thin crumb coat and chill it for about 15 minutes.